Porkbun-wei/Data-Science-Tutorial/README.md

 1. Python Linear Regression Tutorial.ipynb is a Jupyter Notebook contains tutorial for performing simple linear regression using Matrix Algebra method and sklearn library

 2. Decision tree and RandomForest from scratch in Python.
-Further editing needed.
+Further editing, correction, and comment needed.